 Now, while all of the notes in each scale you just played fit over those chord changes, and sound correct, they probably don’t sound like Kenny Burrell just yet.

-So, let’s look at one concept you can use to spice up your minor pentatonic scales when transferring them to a Jazz situation.
+So, let’s look at one concept you can use to spice up your minor pentatonic scales when transferring them to a jazz situation.

-This concept is one of the most important to learn and study in Jazz; it’s called an enclosure.
+This concept is one of the most important to learn and study in jazz; it’s called an enclosure.

-Here is how you can begin applying this concept to your pentatonic scale soloing ideas.
+Here’s how you can begin applying this concept to your pentatonic scale soloing ideas.